bitnami/minideb/README.md

 $ sudo make
 ```

-To build an individual release (buster, bullseye, or bookworm)
+To build an individual release (bullseye or bookworm)
 ```
 $ sudo make bookworm
 ```